Why formative assessment works

 Formative assessment involves checking knowledge and understanding throughout the learning process, showing students and teachers what has been learned and what areas needs more work.
 Children often overestimate their current knowledge, and formative assessment helps to ensure that teachers and students have a good idea of the learning progress that has been made, without relying on potentially misleading impressions.

 Making sure that students understand what has been taught before moving on to the next concept also means that misconceptions can be corrected before becoming a relatively stable long-term memory.
-When learning is new, it is much easier to change and update than a long-standing idea (you can think of old information as becoming somewhat rigid).
+When learning is new, it is much easier to change and update than a longstanding idea (you can think of old information as becoming somewhat rigid).
 This is why it is important to provide feedback to address misconceptions as quickly as possible.

-Students may experience stress during formal tests which can impair their ability to access and express memories and give an inaccurate impression of their learning.
+Students may experience stress during formal tests, which can impair their ability to access and express memories and give an inaccurate impression of their learning.
 The informal, non-threatening nature of formative assessment can give a more accurate estimation of students’ current abilities to guide the next steps in teaching.

 Improving memory

 Regular formative assessment improves memory for learned information through what scientists call the testing effect.
-Being asked to mentally retrieve information has been demonstrated to lead to better retention than by merely rereading the information, as the brain has been better prepared for later recall.
+Being asked to mentally retrieve information has been demonstrated to lead to better retention than by merely re-reading the information, as the brain has been better prepared for later recall.

-When students recall information during formative assessment, they need to search through memory, and may activate ideas which can lead to more or stronger connections with the target information or create new or more efficient routes to it.
+When students recall information during formative assessment, they need to search through memory, and may activate ideas that can lead to more or stronger connections with the target information or create new or more efficient routes to it.
 With these better connections, students will be increasingly likely to remember that information in the future.
 Students are also likely to perform better in summative tests, especially those conducted under conditions they are familiar with.

 Effective across a variety of contexts

-• has a positive impact on student achievement in mathematics, reading, writing, social science and foreign languages
+- has a positive impact on student achievement in mathematics, reading, writing, social science and foreign languages

-• works for primary and secondary students
+- works for primary and secondary students

-• benefits students with and without additional learning needs.
+- benefits students with and without additional learning needs.

 Because of this, formative assessment is likely to work in most contexts.